Inference¶

 Properties¶

 The source properties consist of a set of numbers, each between zero and unity, that give the probabilities that the source satisfies certain conditions.
-These conditions are:
+These conditions differ depending upon the type of analysis.

-neutron star.
-Specifically, we define this as the probability that the
+we define this as the probability that the secondary mass satisfies

 HasRemnant: The source formed a nonzero mass outside the final compact object.
-Specifically, the probability is calculated using the disk mass fitting formula from [6] (Equation 4).
-Several neutron star EOSs are considered to compute the remnant mass.
+Specifically for stellar mass searches, the probability is calculated using the disk mass fitting formula from [6] (Equation 4).
+Several neutron star EOSs are considered for computing the remnant mass.
 The value is marginalized by weighting based on Bayes factors in reference mentioned above.
+The SSM search alerts will not use EOS information to determine the possible neutron star or remnant mass.
+Hence the SSM search alerts will not provide this property.

 HasMassGap: At least one of the compact objects in the binary has a mass in